ryan953/flow-annotation-check/README.md

 The `csv` option prints a two column list of status value and filename with each field wrapped in quotes and separated by `,`.

+The `junit` option prints an xml report suitable to be consumed by CI tools like Jenkins.

 The `html-table` option prints an opening and closing `<table>` tag with two columns of data.
 Each row contains a `data-status` attribute which can be useful for styling.
 There is a summary of the rows inside the `<tfoot>` element.
 This does not print a full, valid, html page but it is possible to render it directly.
+This option, with some custom CSS, could be used as part of a dashboard where only the names of the non-flow files are listed.

+In addition to the `--output` flag there are other flags that will return the report in different formats and save it directly to a file for you.
+You can set `--html-file`, `--csv-file` or `--junit-file` and each one will create a file containing the respective report.
+This is useful for getting the report in multiple formats at the same time.

+For example, it is desirable for CI logs to not have any extra markup and use the default `text` format with the `-o` flag.
+But at the same time possible to use the `--junit-file` flag to feed some data into jenkins for tracking over time.

 ### VERBOSE

-If the `VERBOSE` env variable is set to a truthy value then the resolved configuration params will be printed:
+If the `VERBOSE` env variable is set to a truthy value then the resolved configuration params will be printed.
+The config is a union of defaults, values in package.json, and CLI flags.
+Example:

 ```
-$ VERBOSE=1 ./bin/flow-annotation-check.js
+$ VERBOSE=1 flow-annotation-check
 Invoking: { command: 'report',
   flags:
    { absolute: false,